 - This time, open Command Prompt as an administrator again.

-- On the command line, type in the following command: DISM.exe /Online /Cleanup-image /Restorehealth, hit enter in the Command Prompt window.
+- On the command line, type in the following command: DISM.exe /Online /Cleanup-image /Restorehealth, and enter the Command Prompt window.

-- In the event that the scanner isn’t able to get the files needed online, use an installation USB or a DVD.
+- If the scanner cannot get the files needed online, use a USB or DVD installation.
 Type “DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:RepairSourceWindows /LimitAccess “ in the command line.

 - Again, wait for the scanner to finish.
 If the Windows 10 update error code 0x80070035 still comes up, run an SFC scan again.